terra-money/terrain/README.md

 # Use Terrain Main Branch Locally

 In some cases, the latest features or bug fixes may be integrated into the main branch of the <a href="https://github.com/terra-money/terrain" target="_blank">Terrain Github repo</a>, but not yet released to the corresponding <a href="https://www.npmjs.com/package/@terra-money/terrain" target="_blank">npm package</a>.
-In rare cases, you may want to use this latest version of Terrain available on Github before it has been released to npm.
+Subsequently, you may want to use the latest version of Terrain available on Github before it has been released to npm.

 <sub>**Warning:** _Features and bug fixes that are implemented on the latest version of Terrain may still be subject to testing.
 As such, you should only use the main branch of the Terrain github repo in exceptional circumstances.
 In all other cases, use the npm package._</sub>